 If you haven’t heard, John Piper made some comments last week about the masculinity of the church that has set off a firestorm online.
-Many people are deeply concerned and offended by some of his statements.
-(Piper is the same pastor who believes a wife should stay with an abusive husband “for a season.”)
+Many people are deeply concerned and offended by some of his statements about how God views women.
+(Piper is the same pastor who believes a wife should stay with an abusive husband and endure abuse “for a season.”)

 The remarks were in God Gave Christianity a “Masculine Feel”.
 Internet Monk has also listed Piper’s “Eight Traits of a Masculine Ministry” in the post Eight Traits of a Responsible Ministry.
 I’m not going to pull quote any of the Piper quotes.
 You can read them for yourselves.